“Why won’t they just listen to me???”

 “I really hear that you don’t want to brush your teeth.
 You really don’t want to!
 I’m here.
 I’m listening.
 But we do need to brush your teeth today sweetheart.”

 What’s going to happen?

-Its unlikely that your child will just happily accept your limit.
+Its unlikely that your child will just happily accept your ‘no’.

-They are probably going to cry or be upset or have a tantrum when you set these limits and rather than distracting them you can learn to hold space and be present with their big feelings.
+They are probably going to cry or be upset or have a tantrum and rather than distracting them you can learn to hold space and be present with their big feelings.

-Being aware and knowing that tears or tantrums are highly likely when you set a limit, you may like to allow a bit more time for tricky transitions (such as refusig to brush teeth, go to bed, sit in the car) so that you can be calm, present and relexed rather than rushing.
+Being aware and knowing that tears or tantrums are highly likely when you say ‘no’ to certain behaviours, you may like to allow a bit more time for tricky transitions (such as refusing to brush teeth, go to bed, sit in the car) so that you can be calm, present and relaxed rather than rushing.